ruoshi-yang/ruoshi-yang.github.io/_pages/about.md

 Thanks for visiting!

 I am a PhD student in Quantitative Marketing at UCL School of Management, University College London.
 I hold an MA in Policy Research from University of Chicago and a BA in Economics from Wuhan University.
+My research interests primarily focus on digital platforms, behavioral economics and policy interventions.
+You could find my [CV]() here.

+Always happy to chat!